The 7 feasts in the bible

 For many hundreds of years the church has not taken the feasts seriously, but has exchanged them with so called “Christian” and pagan festivals instead.

-The people celebrating them in the Old Testament are called jews, and just by saying jews there can be a multiple of reactions and thoughts toward that people group.
-But they were chosen by God and he wanted them to have a close relationship with him, so the feasts are a constant reminder and pointer towards theirs and our Savior.
+The people celebrating them in the Old Testament are called Jews, and just by saying Jews there can be a multiple of reactions and thoughts toward that people group.
+But they were chosen by God and he wanted them to have a close relationship with him.
+A Jew is also a picture of who you as a Christian are on the Journey.

-At the very beginning in the story of creation on page 1 vers 14 it says that God put the sun, the moon and the stars in the sky, he put them there to separate day from night, they must serve to determine feast times /moed in plural Moedim ), days and years and they must be light in the firmament to light the earth.
+At the very beginning in the story of creation on page 1 vers 14 it says that God put the sun, the moon and the stars in the sky, he put them there to separate day from night, they must serve to determine feast times / Moedim ), days and years and they must be light in the firmament to light the earth.

 Leviticus 23 talks about all 7 feasts, and how they are to be remembered.